emmabritton/tape-device/language.md

-Compare 1st param and 2nd param and set result in `ACC` If 1st param is a data_reg and 2nd param is an addr_reg then the 2nd param will be used as an address for data
+Compare 1st param and 2nd param and set result in `ACC` If 1st param is a data_reg and 2nd param is an addr_reg then the 2nd param will be used as an address for data ACC will contain 0 if equal, 1 if LHS < RHS, 2 if LHS > RHS Use JE, JNE, JL, JG to act on result

 ### Jump